About Sophie Messager

-Parts of the trainings also involve a deeply healing element – it’s difficult to express in words because it is often something people don’t “get” until they have experienced it for themselves (a bit like being doulaed!) – but my goal is for you to experience the same experience that your client will get when you treat/support them.
+All my trainings involve a deeply healing element – it’s difficult to express in words because it is often something people don’t “get” until they have experienced it for themselves (a bit like being doulaed!) – but my goal is for you to experience the same experience that your client will get when you treat/support them.

 Trust in yourself

 I’m just here to help facilitate your growth.
 I’m no guru, and I don’t pretend to have all the answers.
 I’m on the journey myself, and there will always be people who know more and people who know less than we do.

 I want you to be able to trust yourself and develop your own skills, in a way that feels right for you.
-So at the heart of all my teachings, whether online courses or face to face workshops, is the idea that there is no “one size fits all”, that nothing is prescriptive, that you need to tune into your client, and that you need to develop the techniques to make them your own, to really own them and develop your own unique style of teaching, treating and supporting.
-So much of the workshops is geared towards being able to facilitate and support in a way that we feel comfortable with.
+So at the heart of all my teachings, whether online courses or face to face workshops, is the idea that there is no one size fits all.
+Nothing is prescriptive, you need to tune into your client, and you need to develop the techniques to make them your own, to really own them and develop your own unique style of teaching, treating and supporting.
+The work I share is geared towards being able to facilitate and support in a way that we feel comfortable with.
 It is subtly woven into every aspect of the facilitation.

-We discuss this at length during each teaching, and you will also have access to a whole community of supportive, like-minded people once you have completed training with me.
+This is discussed this at length during each training, and you will also have access to a whole community of supportive, like-minded people once you have completed training with me.

-Developing your intuition is also part of this self-trust development process, and the workshops are also designed to encourage you to develop this aspect further.
+Developing your intuition is also part of this self-trust development process, and the courses are also designed to encourage you to develop this aspect further.

-If this resonates with you, if developing your skills with a blend of science and spiritual stuff appeals to you, then I’d love to hear from you. ?
+If this resonates with you, if developing your skills with a blend of science and spiritual stuff appeals to you, then feel free to check my blog or my online courses page.